What information we hold and what we do with it

 • for internal statistical, financial modelling and reference purposes (e.g. when we assess how much money is needed to provide members’ benefits and how that money should be invested)

-• to administer (where relevant) DC members’ DC pension pots including allocation of contributions, investment choice
+• to administer (where relevant) DC members’ DC pension pots including the allocation of contributions and implementing investment choices

 We may, subject to compliance with the data protection laws, process personal information for another purpose if that purpose is compatible with the purposes set out above.